DR. RACHAEL L. BROWN

 2023

 • July - Australasian Association of Philosophy Annual Meeting.
-Title: TBC
+"Smartphones: Part of the mind?
+Or parasites?"

 • June - Evolvability: A bridge between the proximate and ultimate?
 Workshop, ANU.
-Title: TBC
+"Evolvability and the Many Major Transitions"

 • June - AusNZ Philosophy of Biology Meeting, ANU.
-Title: TBC
+"Major Transitions and Developmental Niche Construction"

 • May - Macquarie University Philosophy Departmental Seminar Series.
-Title: TBC
+"Smartphones: Part of the mind?
+Or parasites?"

 • March - Major Transitions in Biology and Culture, Bristol University (online).
 "Is there a respectable broader notion of the Major Transitions?"